New York Roads - NY 443 and 85/443

 Even though it hasn't been in use for many years, this bridge still has a shiny new inventory number.

 Back to the current road, modern and ancient-style NYSDOT reference markers refer to NY 43, not 443.
-NY 43 now has been truncated well northeast of Albany, but used to come down over this very road, which is why the number still has a 43 in it.
+NY 43 now has been truncated to the east side of the Hudson River, but used to cross the river with US 9/US 20 and follow 20 to what's now NY 443, which is why the number still has a 43 in it.

 In between those two photos is this contrast of ugly, stretched shields in the foreground and the normal one in the background.
 The hump should be narrower, and the bottom of the shield should be less pointy (i.e. the sides should extend farther down).